740i/Writeups/vulnix.md

 root@sushi:/mnt# cd vulnix
 bash: cd: vulnix: Permission denied
 ```
-So awesome we can't actually access the folder, but I'm assuming if we have a user named vulnix with the same UID then it won't be a problem.
+Awesome we can't actually access the folder, but I'm assuming if we have a user named vulnix with the same UID then it won't be a problem.
 ```
 root@sushi:/mnt# useradd -u 2008 vulnix
 root@sushi:/mnt# su vulnix